VectorPosse/GraphTypes/GraphTypes.md

 ![plot of chunk unnamed-chunk-12](GraphTypes-figure/unnamed-chunk-12-1.png)

-One categorical and one quatitative variable
+One categorical and one quantitative variable
 ========================================================

-One categorical and one quatitative variable
+One categorical and one quantitative variable
 ========================================================
 transition: none